| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCCharacterizePeaks$generate_choose_frequency_model_function(f_function = NULL)

-the function for choosing a single model
+f_functionthe function for choosing a single model

 predict_frequency()